kgruiz/PythonPotrace/Docs/COutline.md

 ```
 Optimizes the curve of a path to reduce the number of Bezier segments using a given tolerance.
 - `pp`: `privpath_t *`, The path data.
-- `opttolerance`: `double`, Tolerance parameter for curve optimization.
+- `opttolerance`: `double`, Tolerance value for curve optimization.
 **Returns**:
-`int`, 0 on success, 1 on failure with errno set.
+`int`, 0 on success, 1 with errno set on failure.

 ### Top Level Functions